tytydraco/yessleep/out/I_just_completed_my_first_exorcism_I_think_I_released_a_demon.md

 From my position on the floor I felt compelled to respond, “It’s fine.”

 She continued.
 “I have been trapped in these Nephilim bodies for millennium, just because I gave you humans a gift.”
 “Our lord felt that interaction with humans was a bit uncouth.”
 She looked wistfully at the ceiling.
 “I will say, it feels a bit hypocritical since he did all that boat stuff a few hundred years later.”
 “Didn’t get us though.”
-She covered an eye with her hand, as though she was simulated a wink.
+She covered an eye with her hand, as though she was simulating a wink.

 Callum sat forward in his chair.
 Although his pale face was puffy and dripping with sweat he seemed to have a certain vitality in his voice.
 “You want to be released?”